-If—like C.K. and me—you are approaching or fully entrenched in middle age, you probably feel pretty comfy with how much you know.
+If—like me—you are approaching or are fully entrenched in middle age, you probably feel pretty comfy with how much you know.
 You’ve got routines and rituals that work pretty well for you.
 And isn’t that what we deserve as adults?
-We went through years of trial and error to find the job, friends, leisure activities, even clothes, that fit us best.
+We went through years of trial and error to find the job, friends, leisure activities and even clothes that fit us best.
 We are comfortable.
 Why bother with aliens?

 Self-preservation is a strong survival instinct.
 When we are threatened, we puff up our chests and bare our teeth to defend our position, property and point of view.
 But one great paradox of humanity is that our self-preservation requires adaptation.
 We have to change in order to remain.
 Getting too comfortable—whether it’s in the cave with fire and animal skins or in the three-story house with central heat and Snuggies—prevents us from adapting to a changing world.

-And the world does change—and not just in catastrophic ways like meteors or global warming.
+The world does change, and not just in catastrophic ways like meteors or global warming.
 Your go-to Italian trattoria could close.
 Knee pain might end your morning runs.
 Your job may become automated.
 In other words, the aliens might find you anyhow, so you’ll need to learn new things.
 Because you’re human, this process will be uncomfortable, and this discomfort is called growth.
-You can go it on your own, but it’s easier with help from a friend, a parent, a mentor… a coach, whether formal or not.
+You can do it on your own, but it’s easier with help from a friend, a parent, a mentor or a coach, whether formal or not.

 While this self-serving bias may leave our egos intact, it doesn’t let us learn from the experience.
 But there is a way to counteract this ego-protecting instinct.
-It’s called self-affirmation, and it’s a simple theory developed by Claude Steele in the 1980s and studied extensively since: By affirming your core values, you ameliorate the effects of temporary blows to the ego.
+It’s called self-affirmation, and it’s a simple theory developed by Claude Steele in the 1980s and studied extensively since.
+The theory states that by affirming your core values, you ameliorate the effects of temporary blows to the ego.
 This type of self-affirmation consists of recognizing and reminding yourself of the qualities that make you who you are and that are most important to you: your family, your capacity for kindness, your creativity, your faith.

-“You’re affirming a deeper place than just your ego,” says Christine Carter, Ph.D., senior fellow at the University of California, Berkeley’s Greater Good Science Center and author of The Sweet Spot: How to Find Your Groove at Home and Work.
+“You’re affirming a deeper place than just your ego,” says Christine Carter, Ph.D., senior fellow at the University of California, Berkeley’s Greater Good Science Center and author of The Sweet Spot: How to Accomplish More by Doing Less.

-In a recent study of the self-affirmation theory, Lisa Legault, Ph.D., assistant professor of psychology at Clarkson University in Potsdam, N.Y., and co-researchers asked graduate students to rank these values: theoretical (discovery of truth), economic (what is most useful), aesthetic (form, beauty and harmony), social (seeking love of people), political (power) and religious (unity).
+In a 2012 study of the self-affirmation theory, Lisa Legault, Ph.D., associate professor of psychology at Clarkson University in Potsdam, New York, and her co-researchers asked graduate students to rank six principles.
+The values utilized in her study—theoretical (discovery of truth), economic (what is most useful), aesthetic (form, beauty and harmony), social (seeking love of people), political (power) and religious (unity)—were first identified by Allport et al. in their Study of Values.
 Half of the participants were then asked to write a short essay about their highest-ranked value and what it meant to them.
 The others were instructed to write why their highest-ranked value was not particularly important to them.
-All of the participants then took a simple performance test (push a button when you see the letter M but not the letter W).
+All of the participants then took a simple performance test in which they were asked to push a button when they saw the letter M but not the letter W.